Fabio3rs/my-cpp-repl-study/README.md

 - **Source-to-Shared-Library Pipeline**: Each user input is wrapped in C++ code and compiled into position-independent shared libraries (.so files) using Clang/GCC with `-shared -fPIC` flags
 - **Precompiled Headers**: Uses precompiled headers (precompiledheader.hpp.pch) to accelerate compilation times and reduce AST dump file sizes
-- **Parallel Compilation Architecture**: ✅ **IMPLEMENTED** - Optimized dual-level parallelization
+- **Parallel Compilation Architecture**: IMPLEMENTED - Optimized dual-level parallelization
   - **Inter-file Parallelism**: Multiple source files compiled simultaneously
   - **Intra-file Parallelism**: AST analysis and object compilation run in parallel using `std::async`
   - **Multi-core Scaling**: Linear performance scaling with available CPU cores
   - **Thread Configuration**: Auto-detects `hardware_concurrency()` with configurable thread limits

 **Performance Results:**
-- **Single File Compilation**: **90-96ms average** (measured in Ubuntu 24.04 environment)
+- **Single File Compilation**: ~90-96ms average (reference measurement on test system)
 - **Multi-file Projects**: Linear scaling with number of CPU cores
 - **Zero Breaking Changes**: Full backward compatibility maintained

-> **📊 Benchmark Environment**: All measurements performed on Ubuntu 24.04 with Clang 18.
-Performance may vary significantly on different systems, architectures, and configurations.
+> **Note on Performance Numbers**: These are reference measurements from a specific test environment.
+Your results may be significantly different depending on CPU, memory, storage, compiler version, and system load.
 Use these numbers for relative comparison only.

 Example compilation command:
 ```cpp